 Method 4: Use A Microwave

-This is by far the quickest method you can use.
+Using a microwave is by far the quickest method to dry basil leaves.
 However, it removes the most flavor and destroys any nutrients left.
 Nevertheless, it works and will still give your food a basil flavor.

 Place a piece of kitchen towel on the microwave plate.
 Then, stack the leaves in a single layer.
 Cover them with another piece of towel.